 The assessment is carried out as a general exam (according to Section 4(2), 3 of the examination regulation).
-The overall grade of the module is the grade of the examination (according to Section 4(2), 3 of the examination regulation).
+The overall grade of the examination (according to Section 4(2), 3 of the examination regulation).

 The course Service Design Thinking is compulsory and must be examined.